 Alternative attack paths

-The attack step graph is initially showing the most likely attack path taken.
+The attack step graph is initially showing the most likely attack path used.
 However, it also has the possibility to show other alternative attack paths as well.
 These alternative attack paths are also reasonably likely to be used.
 The slider to the left, labeled Details allows you to select how many of the most likely attack paths you want to show.
 Sliding it a bit to the right will add more alternative attack paths, also contributing to the result.

 Sliding the detail selector fully to the right will show all attack paths considered being reasonable likely.
 Strictly speaking, it will show the nine most likely or successful/probable attack paths from the attacker’s starting point to the blue asset.